intheroom/SteamForVietnamAssignment/README.md

 For a quick project like this, I want to keep things simple.
 So the layout is very basic contains 3 parts: navigation bar, header and content body.

+The Redux states are correspondent with the page.

+The project structure are self-explanatory written.

+## Future Improvement
+1. Error handling.
+For the sake of simplicity, right now, errors are only logged in console.
+We can improve the error handling by inform the error to users using Toast or something.
+2. UI/UX enhancement.
+Can add more motion or effect into the UI (loading, transition,...)
+3. Testing.
+Of course, for the sake of maintainable code.